-This year we planted a little more jalapeno pepper plants.
-Actually we didn’t plan on this but some of our jalapeno seeds got mixed up with green pepper seeds and then suddenly as the seeds started to come up and turned ito seedlings, we realized we were going to have a ton of jalapeno peppers.
+This year we planted a few more jalapeno pepper plants than usual.
+Actually we didn’t plan on this but some of our jalapeno seeds got mixed up with green pepper seeds and then suddenly as the seeds started to come up and turned into seedlings, we realized we were going to have a ton of jalapeno peppers.
 This was fine with me because you know I love candied peppers and eat about half a cup a day (amazing for a afternoon snack with crackers and cheese).

 I love preserving vegetables for Winter (here is my guide) to give a little garden memory when it’s snowing here in the Northeast.
 If you look at our mini freezer right now it’s stocked up with tomato sauces, salsa verde and pumpkin puree ready for Winter.
 My goal is not to buy any tomato sauce ever again and keep it in rotation with all the Summer tomatoes we’ll grow again next year.
 Hopefully this dream comes true.

 We use chili powder in a ton of recipes, especially in the Winter when we hibernate in cozy sweaters and blankets.
 Chili powder is great to use in soups, stews, casseroles, taco meat, on sandwiches and more!

 Enjoy everyone!
 Hope this helps you out during garden season!
 Enjoy this chili powder recipe!

 Need a suggestion for a food dehydrator?
 I use this one and love it!
 I use it so often during the Summer!